deep-learning-mit/staging/_posts/2023-11-09-dof-visual-place-recognition-satellite.md

 # Introduction

-The goal of this project is to demonstrate how a drone or other platform with a downward-facing camera could perform approximate geolocation through visual place recognition, using a neural scene representation of existing satellite imagery.
+The goal of this project is to demonstrate how a drone or other platform with a downward-facing camera could perform approximate geolocation using a neural scene representation of existing satellite imagery.
+Note that the use of the term "Visual Place Recognition" in the title is a carryover from the proposal, but no longer applies to this project.
+Rather, the goal of this project is to implement 6-DOF pose-estimation.

-Visual place recognition<d-cite key="Schubert_2023"></d-cite> refers to the ability of an agent to recognize a location which it has not previously seen, by exploiting a system for cross-referencing live camera footage against some ground-truth of prior image data.
+Pose estimation <d-cite key="xiang2018posecnn"></d-cite> can refer to the ability of an agent to determine its 3D position and orientation based on visual or other sensor info.

 In this work, the goal is to compress the ground-truth image data into a neural model which maps live camera footage to geolocation coordinates.